KavinTheG/KavinTheG/README.md

 I am a fourth year computer engineering student at the University of Ottawa.

 - I'm interested in embedded programming, SLAM, and Machine Learning
-- I'm currently working on a Drone with custom embedded-rust written flight controller
+- I'm currently working on a Drone with custom stm32-based flight controller and embedded-rust
   - Check out my progress at https://github.com/KG-Drone-Project
 - I'm currently learning about embedded programming & RTOS
 - Reach me @ kavin.balag@gmail.com